djeada/Vtk-Examples/notes/03_input_and_output.md

 Tables like this are useful because they prevent a super common beginner mistake: picking a reader/writer because the file extension looks right, without checking the dataset type it produces or expects.
 In VTK, dataset type is everything, filters, mappers, and pipeline expectations all hang on it.

-**Do:** use the “Output Data Type / Input Data Type” columns as your reality check.
+**Do** use the “Output Data Type / Input Data Type” columns as your reality check.
-**Don’t:** expect every format to be symmetric (read + write).
+**Don’t** expect every format to be symmetric (read + write).
 Some formats are read-only in practice, especially for complex third-party ecosystems.

 | Format       | Reader Class                   | Output Data Type       | Writer Class                   | Input Data Type        |
 | ------------ | ------------------------------ | ---------------------- | ------------------------------ | ---------------------- |